squirrels-analytics/squirrels-analytics.github.io/docs/docs/frontend/rest-api.md

 }
 ```

-### Datasets Catalog API
+### Data Catalog API

 - Request type: **GET**
 - Path: **/squirrels-v0/\{project_name\}/v\{major_version\}/datasets**
 - Path Example: **/squirrels-v0/my-project/v1/datasets**

-This API endpoint retrieves the list of datasets that the user has access to.
-And only public datasets are provided if the user is not authenticated.
+This API endpoint retrieves the list of datasets / dashboards that the user has access to.
+Only public datasets / dashboards are provided if the user is not authenticated.

-This returns a JSON object with a "datasets" field whose value is a list of JSON objects with the following fields:
+This returns a JSON object with "datasets" and "dashboards" fields, both of which are lists of JSON objects with the following fields:

-- **name**: The name of the dataset (usually in snake case).
+- **name**: The name of the dataset / dashboard (usually in snake case).
-- **label**: The human-friendly display name for the dataset.
+- **label**: The human-friendly display name for the dataset / dashboard.
+- **description**: The description of the dataset / dashboard.
-- **parameters_path**: The API path for the dataset's parameters API.
+- **parameters_path**: The API path for the dataset's / dashboard's parameters API.
-- **result_path**: The API path for the dataset's result API.
+- **result_path**: The API path for the dataset's / dashboard's result API.

+The JSON objects in the "dashboards" list have an additional field:

+- **result_format**: The format of the dashboard's result API response (one of png, html, etc.).

 Here is a sample JSON response: